 In the world of high-precision biology, a peptide is only as good as its conformational stability.
 Because peptides are essentially “biological messages,” any break in their amino acid chain renders the message unreadable to cellular receptors.
-Understanding the science of half-life and storage is not just about avoiding “expired” products—it is about ensuring experimental reproducibility.
+Understanding the science of half-life and storage is not just about avoiding “expired” products—it is about ensuring experimental reproducibility1.

 This technical article explores the factors that govern peptide degradation and provides a standardized data sheet for maximizing the lifespan of your research materials.